openequella/openequella.github.io/guides/ThemingGuide.md

 ## Theme creation examples
 ### Changing the header image
-1. Navigate to EQUELLA in your browser of choice.
+1. Navigate to openEQUELLA in your browser of choice.
 2. Right-click on the header image and select Inspect Element.
 3. This opens the Elements view, where the element you clicked on is selected and the applicable styles displayed in the right-hand pane.
 If the
 ```